 1.7 Interdisciplinary Research.
 An increasing amount of research is being conducted at the interface between two of the traditional disciplines.
-In these cases, student are encouraged to discuss the course enrollments that best suit their research activities.
-In such cases, permission to swap one major or minor course requirement is granted by the divisional course advisor or by the Director of Graduate Studies.
+In these cases, students are encouraged to discuss the course enrollments that best suit their research activities.
+In such cases, permission to swap one minor course requirement is granted by the divisional course advisor or by the Director of Graduate Studies.
+It also is possible for students to create own theiv dualized minor upon request to the Graduate School.

-1.8 Courses outside the PhD requirements.
+1.8 Courses Outside the PhD requirements.
 Students are encouraged to consider relevant courses in other departments.
-In particular, listed the various courses under interdepartmental programs such as Cellular, Biochemistry, Molecular, and Developmental Biology, Chemical Physics.
-Environmental and Chemistry are recommended.
+In particular, courses listed under the various interdepartmental programs such as Biochemistry, Molecular, Cellular, and Developmental Biology, Chemical Physics, and Environmental Chemistry are recommended.

-Many students take applied mathematics courses, statistics courses, or Computer Science courses as a critical aid to their research program.
+Many students take applied mathematics course, statistics courses, or Computer Science courses as a critical aid to their research program.
 It should be noted that not all courses count towards the 90 credits required for the PhD.
 Only those courses listed in the University Graduate School Bulletin are eligible for graduate credit.

+http://bulletins.iu.edu/iu/gradschool/2016-2017/ index.shtml

-http://www.indiana.edu/~bulletin/iu/gradschool/2 013-2014/index.shtml engaged in research must be associated with a Research Advisor.
+1.9 Research Advisor.
+Each student engaged in research must be associated with a Research Advisor.
 Students express their preferences for C500 Research Advisors through a specific procedure of presentations and interviews.
-Upon completion of the C500 course, PhD thesis advisors are established by mutual agreement between the student and the faculty member involved, subject to approval by the Graduate Standards Committee.
-The Research Advisor guides the student through coursework and research leading to a degree and serves as chairperson Advisory the PhD and Research of Committees, if the student is accepted for work leading to that degree.
+Upon completion of the C500 course,

+PhD thesis advisors are established by mutual agreement between the student and the faculty member involved, subject to approval by the Graduate Standards Committee.
+The Research Advisor guides the student through the coursework and research leading to a degree and serves as chairperson of the PhD Advisory and Research Committees, if the student is accepted for work leading to that degree